 This course will focus on helping students to integrate multiple sources of assessment data (e.g., clinical interview, multiple tests, and behavioral observations) to write comprehensive clinical reports including diagnostic impressions, initial case formulation, and recommendations.
 The importance of individual diversity as it applies to interpretation and understanding of assessment information will be emphasized.
-Repeatable for credit, up to 1 credit.
 Corequisite: PSYD 110.
-Credits: 0.5